-Ministers make push to get climate talks over the line
+Climate talks deal with fast coming deadlines, slow progress

 Brazilian President-elect Luiz Inácio Lula da Silva received a more enthusiastic welcome at the talks in Egypt.
 He met late Tuesday with Kerry and was due to hold talks with other top leaders, despite not yet being in office.

-Brazil’s efforts on climate change are seen as vital because its Amazon rainforest territory provides a vast ‘carbon sink’ to the world where emissions can be stored, whereas deforestation would fuel global warming.
+Brazil’s efforts on climate change are seen as vital because its Amazon rainforest territory provides a vast “carbon sink” to the world where emissions can be stored, whereas deforestation would fuel global warming.

 Follow AP’s climate and environment coverage at https://apnews.com/hub/climate-and-environment